MouadDv/Zain_CTF_2022_writeups/challenge_by_Touhami_Kasbaoui/README.md

 ![gdb take-it-easy](https://pouch.jumpshare.com/preview/xZkkhLGGgCjy_l4-s9YEWNqvAuxNqR8NWdIN0Mgk9h6r-wn3395rj10n486AkehIYwo3AGyPdvSQKNUULLGFqzJprjKJn4snkOQIlHyX-Do)

-As you can out input got modified using the xor operation with the $al register wish is read from the time stamp counter.
+As you can see our input got modified using the xor operation with the $al register wish is read from the time stamp counter.
 We have no control over the time stamp counter, but knowing the nature of CPU's the time stamp counter is geting incremented each second with an insane speed.

-The second read syscall allow us to store the directly into the stack.
-Knowing that all we have to do is write the next instruction address to the stack and return far will pop it giving us controll.
-But to write our adress to the stack we need to overwrite the value pushed before, thus the program quit as it checks if the stack got tampred with.
+The second read syscall allow us to store directly into the stack.
+Knowing that all we have to do is write the next instruction address to the stack and return far will pop it giving us control.
+But to write our address to the stack we need to overwrite the value pushed before, thus the program quit as it checks if the stack got tampred with.

 ```
    0x400204:	xor    r11,QWORD PTR [rbx]